 The Toyota Highlander has been a popular entry in this segment for years, especially since it can carry eight passengers (the Kia Sorento can carry up to seven), depending on the trim level.

-With an open, comfortable interior and many technological upgrades, the Toyota Highlander remains a benchmark in the segment.
-Pricing starts at $40,665, including the destination fees.
+With an open, comfortable interior and many technological upgrades, including the XSE trim now getting a 12.3-inch digital gauge cluster and a Sport Mode startup screen, the Toyota Highlander remains a benchmark in the segment.

 Toyota Highlander Highlights